Evergreen structures

 Use: Domes, hedges, cubes, formal structure

-Pros: Elegant appearance, slow-growing, extremely long-lived, excellent for shaping
+Pros: Elegant appearance, slow-growing, extremely long-lived, excellent for shaping; holder of the RHS Award of Garden Merit and unmatched on heavy London Clay

 Pittosporum tenuifolium (cultivars)